 Consumers ages 35 to 44 recently experienced inflation at a higher rate than other age groups, with those who are 25 to 34 close behind them, according to a Wells Fargo study.
 Millennials typically dedicate a greater share of their spending than other generations to certain expenses that have been increasing most rapidly, such as rent and home purchases, used cars, and gas.
 Your grocery bills are likely getting bigger, too—especially if you’re feeding a growing family.

 I asked several financial advisers how millennials can mitigate inflation’s effects, and many of them brought up the basics of budgeting.
 Take a close look at your spending habits to see where you can shrink some bloat.

 To save gas, my husband and I swapped cars.
 He’s making his half-hour commute in my fuel-efficient sedan.
 I work from home and shuttle our kids to day care a few minutes down the road in his less-efficient SUV.
 Before I buy groceries, I check my supermarket’s weekly flier for deals.
-Shopping at discount grocers, buying items in bulk, searching for coupons, joining store or gas-station loyalty programs, and charging purchases to a rewards credit card that offers rebates on everyday spending (for our picks, see The Best Rewards Cards for You) are other ways to counteract price increases on essential expenses.
+Shopping at discount grocers, buying items in bulk, searching for coupons, joining store or gas-station loyalty programs, and charging purchases to a rewards credit card that offers rebates on everyday spending (for our picks, see The Best Rewards Credit Cards) are other ways to counteract price increases on essential expenses.